 Is Freedom Beach Worth Visiting?

-Yes, it’s worth visiting; Freedom Beach should be at the top of your list when visiting Phuket.
+Yes, it’s worth visiting!
+Freedom Beach in Phuket should be at the top of your list when visiting Phuket.

 Having gone to all the main beaches in Phuket, I can guarantee that Freedom is one of the best beaches in Phuket.

 Are you looking for another beach in Thailand that is mesmerizing?
-If you plan on visiting Ao Nang or Railay in Krabi, visit Phra Nang Beach.
+If you plan on visiting Krabi, you must visit Phra Nang Beach in Railay!

 Subscribe to Travel Hiatus!